hslatman/awesome-threat-intelligence/README.md

             <a href="https://isc.sans.edu/suspicious_domains.html" target="_blank">SANS ICS Suspicious Domains</a>
         </td>
         <td>
             The Suspicious Domains Threat Lists by <a href="https://isc.sans.edu/suspicious_domains.html" target="_blank">SANS ICS</a> tracks suspicious domains.
-It offers 3 lists categorized as either <a href="https://isc.sans.edu/feeds/suspiciousdomains_High.txt" target="_blank">high</a>, <a href="https://isc.sans.edu/feeds/suspiciousdomains_Medium.txt" target="_blank">medium</a> or <a href="https://isc.sans.edu/feeds/suspiciousdomains_Low.txt" target="_blank">low</a> sensitivity, where the high sensitivity list has fewer false positives, whereas the low sensitivty list with more false positives.
+It offers 3 lists categorized as either <a href="https://isc.sans.edu/feeds/suspiciousdomains_High.txt" target="_blank">high</a>, <a href="https://isc.sans.edu/feeds/suspiciousdomains_Medium.txt" target="_blank">medium</a> or <a href="https://isc.sans.edu/feeds/suspiciousdomains_Low.txt" target="_blank">low</a> sensitivity, where the high sensitivity list has fewer false positives, whereas the low sensitivity list with more false positives.
 There is also an <a href="https://isc.sans.edu/feeds/suspiciousdomains_whitelist_approved.txt" target="_blank">approved whitelist</a> of domains.<br/>
             Finally, there is a suggested <a href="https://isc.sans.edu/block.txt" target="_blank">IP blocklist</a> from <a href="https://dshield.org">DShield</a>.
         </td>
     </tr>